rgeo/rgeo-activerecord/README.md

 **_This is an introduction.
 More details are available in the [wiki entry](https://github.com/rgeo/rgeo-activerecord/wiki/Spatial-Factory-Store)._**

-Register spatial factories in the `SpatialFactoryStore` singleton class.
-Each spatial type in your ActiveRecord models will use the `SpatialFactoryStore` to retrieve a factory matching the properties of its type.
-For example, you can set a different spatial factory for point types, or for types matching a specific SRID, or having a Z coordinate, or any combination of attributes.
+Register spatial factories in the `SpatialFactoryStore` singleton class to parse spatial data.
+Each spatial column in your models will use the `SpatialFactoryStore` to parse the stored WKB into an RGeo Feature.
+The factory from the `SpatialFactoryStore` is chosen based on metadata from the spatial column and the attributes with which the factory was registered to the store.
+For example, you can set a factory for point types, for types matching a specific SRID, having a Z coordinate, or any combination of attributes.

 The supported keys when registering a spatial type are listed here with their expected values: